lucrnz/site/content/about.md

 ## About me

 Hello!
-My name is either Luc, Lucie or Lucien.
+My name is Lucien, but you can call me Luc or Lucie.

 I go by [they/them](https://pronoun.is/they) pronouns, while talking Spanish, I use **only** femenine pronouns (ella).